-The expiration date of the mite extract in 50% glycerin is listed on the container label.
-The extract should be stored at 2° - 8°C and kept in this temperature range during office use.
-Dilutions containing less than 50% glycerin are less stable, and if loss of potency is suspected, should be checked by skin testing with equal units of a freshly prepared dilution on known mite allergic individuals
+The expiration date of pollen extract in 50% glycerin is listed on the container label.
+The extract should be stored at 2°-8°C. Dilutions containing less than 50% glycerin are less stable and, if loss of potency is suspected, should be checked by skin testing with equal units of a freshly prepared dilution on known pollen allergic individuals.

 The expiration date of the intradermal tests is listed on container labels.
-Store at 2° - 8°C.
+Store at 2°-8°C.